grand-mother/grand/README.rst

 Issues can be `reported on GitHub`_.

 You can also contribute back to the code with Pull Requests `PR`_.
-Note that you first need to fork this repository.
-Note also that in order to be accepted your changes are expected to successfully pass the integration tests.
+Note that you first need to fork and clone this repository.
+On Linux a development environment is provided.
+It can be enabled by sourcing the `setup.sh`_ script.

+In order to be accepted your changes are expected to successfully pass the integration tests.
 You can run does locally as:

 .. code:: bash